purpleidea/oh-my-vagrant/DOCUMENTATION.md

 ####`vms`
 By default, oh-my-vagrant will create [:count](#count) number of virtual machines, all with the same settings, and generated hostnames and IP addresses.
-Using `vms` array you can define different parameters for different VMs.
+Using the `:vms` array you can define different parameters for different VMs.
 Example:
 ```yaml
 :vms: